GangLiCN/my_golang_projs/README.md

 # my_golang_projs

-  This repository is opened for all "good" golang applications including personal development cookies and well-knownopen open source projects.
+  This repository is opened for all "good" golang applications including personal development cookies and well-known open source projects.